jmike/naomi/README.md

 1. You first create the database using a tool of your choice, e.g. [MySQL Workbench](http://www.mysql.com/products/workbench/), [pgAdmin](http://www.pgadmin.org/) - a tool you know and love;
 2. You call a few simple methods to bring meta-information to the application.

 While this approach may seem intriguing to new developers, it is in fact the natural way of thinking for experienced users.
 Creating a database requires creativity and imagination that machines lack.
-Data architects create the database structure and developers write the SQL code.

 Naomi takes care of SQL code by automating repetitive data queries.
 And if you need some custom logic you can always write it yourself.